Dispersive and star ordering of sample extremes from dependent random variables following the proportional odds model: Conclusion

 \section{Conclusion}

-To the best of our knowledge, very few research works on dispersive order and star order of extreme order statistics from dependent samples can be found in literature, may be due to mathematical complexity.
-In those works, the corresponding r.v.'s follow either of scale model, PHR model, resilience-scale model and scale proportional hazards model.
-The PO model with its PO implications and its capability of extending any existing family of distributions to more flexible distributions, is served as very important model in various fields including reliability theory and survival analysis.
-Till now, there is no research work on dispersive and star ordering in case of PO model available in the literature.
-In this work, we derive the dispersive and the star order between both maximums and minimums of samples following the PO model and coupled with Archimedean copula.
+In this work, we considered the dispersive and the star orders between both maximums and minimums of samples following the PO model and coupled with Archimedean copula.
 The results are illustrated with numerical examples.

-It is expected that more research works in this direction will be done in future.
-For instance, comparing extreme order statistics by means of some other variability orders or skewness orders like the the excess wealth order, convex transform order and the Lorenz order.
+Comparing extreme order statistics by means of some other variability orders or skewness orders like the the excess wealth order, convex transform order and the Lorenz orders will be considered in future research.